In The Meantime is self help for Generation X.

-- Will be the first generation to live on average into our 90s and are pioneering alternatives to the three stage life (learn, earn, retire);
+- being the first generation to live into our 90s and to try out alternatives to the three stage life (learn, earn, retire); and

-- Is stepping into the positions of power (at a time of increasing change) now that the Boomers are retiring;
+- stepping into the positions of power now that Baby Boomers are retiring.

-- Is at peak earnings, is looking ahead to life after kids, and is thinking about retirement savings; and
+At the same time, Gen X is hitting peak earnings, looking ahead to life after kids, and thinking about retirement savings.